San Francisco Parking Tips: Parking Around Driveways

 Tips for Parking Legally Around Driveways

-- In multiple unit dwellings, no vehicle – even those registered to the address – may block any part of the driveway.
+- In multiple unit dwellings (three or more), no vehicle – even those registered to the address – may block any part of the driveway.

 Want Red Curbs for Your Driveway?
 Do it the Legal Way

 Some residents have painted the curb adjacent to their driveway themselves.
-These “do it yourself” jobs are illegal will be removed.
+These “do it yourself” jobs are illegal, unenforceable and are subject to removal.
 Official color curbs can be recognized by the stenciled SFMTA logo (pictured above) or the older “MTA” stencil (pictured at top).

 If you suspect a color curb has been painted illegally, please call 311 and report the location.
 You can also email a photograph with the location to email@example.com.